 Division of the camp

+Auschwitz III.
 More than 40 sub-camps, exploiting the prisoners as slave laborers, were founded, mainly at various sorts of German industrial plants and farms, between 1942 and 1944.
 The largest of them was called Buna (Monowitz, with ten thousand prisoners) and was opened by the camp administration in 1942 on the grounds of the Buna-Werke synthetic rubber and fuel plant six kilometers from the Auschwitz camp.
-On November 1943, the Buna sub-camp became the seat of the commandant of the third part of the camp, Auschwitz III, to which some other Auschwitz sub-camps were subordinated.
+The plan was built during the war by the German IG Farbenindustrie concern, to which the SS supplied prisoners to work.
+In November 1943, the Buna sub-camp became the seat of the commandant of Auschwitz III, to which other industrial Auschwitz sub-camps were subordinated.

 The Germans isolated all the camps and sub-camps from the outside world and surrounded them with barbed wire fencing.
 All contact with the outside world was forbidden.
 However, the area administered by the commandant and patrolled by the SS camp garrison went beyond the grounds enclosed by barbed wire.
 It included an additional area of approximately 40 square kilometers (the so-called "Interessengebiet" - the interest zone), which lay around the Auschwitz I and Auschwitz II-Birkenau camps.